hashkrish/vm-tasks/practice_4.2/README.md

 Use grep/egrep to print the long-listing of all files excluding directories in ` lsinfo.txt ` whose last modified date is in January.

+Note:
-Note: There are many special kind of files in linux for example for socket files the first character in permission string is 's' like it is 'd' for directories.
+- There are many special kind of files in linux for example for socket files the first character in permission string is 's' like it is 'd' for directories.
+- Run ` synchro init ` to get ` lsinfo.txt ` in your ` pwd `.